termo656/HeartMuLa_ComfyUI_lowvram/README.md

 Experimental optimization for older 8GB cards (GTX 1070) [4bit,8bit]

-I was able to run it on the old card!

-Sometimes style tags don't work, possibly due to model compression.
+Sometimes style tags don't work, maybe because the model is compressed or it doesn't follow style tags well to begin with?!

 # CFG_SCALE = 3.0 - 5.0    !!!